Check out the list of best NFC-enabled smartphones

 High-end NFC-enabled smartphones

-However, if we are not talking about price/quality ratio here, and you are willing to pay extra bucks, then you may consider these options:
+However, if we are not talking about the price/quality ratio here, and you are willing to pay extra bucks, then you may consider these options:

 iPhone Xs Max 256GB